Best Garage Heating & Cooling Option

 Mini Split Heat Pumps Work in Any Size Garage (Small or Large)

 I’m in the process of designing my garage heating and cooling system as we speak!
-In the next couple of weeks, I’ll be installing it so I can comfortably work in there year-round.
+I’m looking forward to tinkering in there comfortably year-round.
 I’ll also follow up with an article complete with pics and video for anyone interested.

-First things first, I replaced my home’s central air heating & cooling systems, air quality & ventilation systems last March.
-With that complete and saving me money on my utility bills, I’m ready to complete the HVAC in my garage.
+First things first, I replaced my home’s central air heating & cooling systems, air quality & ventilation systems shortly after I moved in.
+With that complete and already saving me money on my utility bills, I’m ready to complete the HVAC in my garage.

 I mentioned “designing my garage heating and cooling system” for a reason.
 Ductless mini split heat pumps are available in many different forms and aren’t limited to the type that hangs on the wall.
 Luckily the way my garage is designed, I have almost every air handler option available to me.